 There is something very comforting about biting into a cinnamon roll – the soft bread with almost melted sugar and the warm spice hit from cinnamon!
 Perfection is the name!

-When I embarked on the A-Z of baking journey, there was one alphabet I was crystal clear on.
-C is for Cinnamon Rolls.
-I adore Cinnamon rolls and the fact that I love Cinnamon as a spice should be pretty evident from the name of the blog itself and for those who don’t know yet.
-The name is a play on Cinnamon the spice, sinful goodies and my name Monika 🙂
+When I embarked on the A-Z of the baking journey, there was one alphabet I was crystal clear on – C is for cinnamon rolls.
+I adore cinnamon rolls and the fact that I love cinnamon as a spice should be pretty evident from the name of the blog itself, and for those who don’t know yet.
+The name is a play on cinnamon the spice, sinful goodies and my name Monika 🙂

-Over time with so much baking and sugar smell, I have mostly gotten over my dessert craving apart from a few things and cinnamon rolls still tops the list of those things
+Over time with so much baking and the smell of sugar, I have mostly gotten over my dessert cravings, apart from a few things, and cinnamon rolls still tops the list of those things.

-A cup of tea or coffee, a book a cinnamon roll is all I need to get lost in my happy world, when I have these things I am suddenly at peace with everything around me
+A cup of tea or coffee, a book and a cinnamon roll is all I need to get lost in my happy world.
+When I have these things, I am suddenly at peace with everything around me.

-When I am in an extra decadent mood, I add a coffee and maple sryup frosting to it and then I reach a place where nothing can ever go wrong with the world, not till I have those cinnamon rolls in supply anyways
+When I am in an extra decadent mood, I add a coffee and maple syrup frosting to it and then I reach a place where nothing can ever go wrong with the world, not till I have those cinnamon rolls in supply anyway!

-So before I go off to the dreamy world of Cinnamon rolls and tea, here is the recipe for you and you can use this recipe with any filling, I have at times used orange marmalade, nutella, even cake crumbs, cherries.
-Anything that I feel like on that day but cinnamon sugar is the favorite
+So before I go off to the dreamy world of cinnamon rolls and tea, here is the recipe for you and you can use this recipe with any filling.
+I have, at times, used orange marmalade, Nutella, even cake crumbs and cherries.
+It depends on my mood on that day, but cinnamon sugar is the favorite.

 For the dough